Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 ## Writing some basic LESS

 This tutorial is about using, compiling and understanding the concept of LESS, not the syntax it's self.
 So I will show you some of the basics, but for the rest you will want to use [the documentationn](http://lesscss.org/).
-LESS allows you to do a lot the you wish you could have in CSS, these include variables, functions / mixins and selector nesting.
+LESS allows you to do a lot that you wish you could do in CSS, these include variables, functions / mixins and selector nesting.
 Here are a few examples of using these.

 {% highlight scss %}
 // You can use this style of comment, no need for /* ... */